 Essentially, child support is a payment that is often ordered by the court when two parents are no longer living together.
 This is ordered to protect the child from the dangers of potential financial hardship, and to give the child as normal a life as possible till the child reaches adulthood.
 It may also be extended to include tuition and living expenses if the child goes to college.
 In some cases, it may be ordered even in instances where a parent does not have contact with his or her child.
 Child support is often a sticking point in divorce settlements, and needs to be addressed by qualified attorneys who have in-depth knowledge of child support laws, and how they work.
-At the law offices of Rowena N. Nelson, LLC, we have helped many clients work through this process, and always for the benefit of our clients, and the child/children involved.
+At The Law Office of Rowena N. Nelson, we have helped many clients in Maryland, DC and Northern Virginia work through this process, and always for the benefit of our clients, and the child/children involved.

 Who is responsible for paying child support?